Zeeshan-Zahoor/ironman-helmet-turtle/README.md

 ## Current Progress
 - Completed the outer shell of the helmet.
+- Completed the inner face cover of the helmet. (yellow coloured)

 ## How to Run
-1. Ensure Python is installed on your system.
+1. Ensure Python is installed on your system along with the module `turtle`.
-2. Run the `outer_helmet_shell.py` file.
+2. Run the `ironman_helmet.py` file.